-- 32. In 2000, AORN published the first Perioperative Nursing Data Set (PNDS).
+- 28. In 2000, AORN published the first Perioperative Nursing Data Set (PNDS) (AORN, 2011).
 The PNDS is a controlled, structured nursing vocabulary that can be used to describe perioperative nursing practice.
-Following revisions, the PNDS, 3rd Edition, now includes 40 nurse-sensitive patient outcomes, 44 nursing diagnoses, and 53 interventions (AORN, 2011). - 33.
-The PNDS may be used for the following purposes: - Provide a framework to standardize documentation. - Provide a universal language for perioperative nursing practice and education.

-- Assist in the measurement and evaluation of patient care outcomes. - Provide a foundation for perioperative nursing research and evaluation of patient outcomes. - 34.
-A primary benefit in day-to-day practice is the use of a universal language for nursing diagnoses, interventions, and expected outcomes. - 35.
-In some facilities, the PNDS has been incorporated into the electronic health record, allowing nurses to manage data using a common language.
+Following revisions, the PNDS, Third Edition, includes 40 nursesensitive patient outcomes, 44 nursing diagnoses, and 53 interventions.
+The PNDS may be used for the following purposes: - Provide a framework to standardize documentation. - Provide a universal language for perioperative nursing practice and education. - Assist in the measurement and evaluation of patient care outcomes. - Provide a foundation for perioperative nursing research and evaluation of patient outcomes. - 29.
+A primary benefit in day-to-day practice is the use of a universal language for nursing diagnoses, interventions, and expected outcomes. - 30.
+In some facilities, the PNDS has been entered into the documentation database, allowing nurses to access the common language via computer.
 Even when the documentation is not computerized, the perioperative nurse should refer to the PNDS when planning patient care.
+The PNDS is available through AORN.